nasa-jpl/ION-DTN/gh-pages/docs/ION-Shutdown-Guide.md

 Killm completed.
 ```

-The `ipcrm` step is not a fallback for a failure — it is the **intentional final sweep** for segments that were deliberately preserved during the ordered shutdown.
+Since `killm f` in multi-node mode skips graceful `ionexit` and terminates processes directly, the `ipcrm` sweep is essential — it removes all shared memory segments, message queues, and semaphore sets that the killed processes were using.
 This is why `killm f` is required for full cleanup in multi-instance environments; bare `ionexit` cannot do it alone.

 #### Single-instance operational deployments

 For production/operational environments, ION is designed to run as a **single instance per host**.
 In this configuration, `ionexit` is the official and recommended method for graceful shutdown.
 A bare `ionexit` (no flags) cleanly stops all daemons, destroys the SDR, and releases all IPC resources — no residual shared memory or semaphores are left behind.

 For operational environments that require additional assurance, `killm f` can be used as a safety net after `ionexit`, or in place of it.
-The `killm f` script runs `ionexit` internally, then follows up with SIGTERM/SIGKILL and `ipcrm` to guarantee a clean slate regardless of whether any process failed to respond to the graceful shutdown.
+In single-node mode, `killm f` runs `ionexit` internally, then follows up with SIGTERM/SIGKILL and `ipcrm` to guarantee a clean slate.
+In multi-node mode, `killm f` skips `ionexit` entirely and goes directly to SIGTERM/SIGKILL and `ipcrm` for a fast, unconditional cleanup of all instances.

 **Recommended operational shutdown:**
 ```bash